Mozilla-Ocho/formulaic-python/README.md

 # Formulaic Python Library
-This Python library makes it easy to work with Formulas, the open-licensed JSON scripts that contain generative AI prompts, template variables, and model configuration.
-You can browse existing Formulas for many popular language models at [Formulaic.app](https://formulaic.app).
+The Formulaic library makes it easy to use Formulas inside your generative AI applications.
+Formulas are open-licensed JSON scripts that contain AI prompts, template variables, and model configuration.
+You can browse the library of existing Formulas for many popular language models at [Formulaic.app](https://formulaic.app).

 ## Installation
 This repo is currently private inside Mozilla until we release it as open source.
 You can download this repo to your local machine and run all of the files inside `/src/formulaic/` to take a quick spin.